OSLC/developing-oslc-applications/_harp/eclipse_lyo/toolchain-modelling-workshop.md

 <a name="eclipse-setup"></a>Eclipse Setup
 =============

-First, make sure your Eclipse environment is setup as expected for general OSLC4J development, as instructed in [Eclipse Setup for Lyo-based Development](./eclipse-setup-for-lyo-based-development)
+First, make sure your Eclipse environment is setup as expected for general Lyo development, as instructed in [Eclipse Setup for Lyo-based Development](./eclipse-setup-for-lyo-based-development)

 Then, make sure you [install Lyo Designer](install-lyo-designer)